danachung3/cs376/_posts/2018-11-15-research-paper-summary.md

 Works Cited:

-Kotturi, Yasmine et al. “Structure and messaging techniques for online peer learning systems that increase stickiness.”
-L@S (2015).
+Yasmine Kotturi, Chinmay E Kulkarni, Michael S Bernstein, and Scott Klemmer.
+2015.
+Structure and messaging techniques for online peer learning systems that increase stickiness.
+In Proceedings of the Second (2015) ACM Conference on Learning@ Scale.
+ACM,31–38.